What is Applied Behaviour Analysis (ABA)?

 Applied Behaviour Analysis (ABA) is based on learning theory, which comes from the field of behavioural psychology.
 The first study that looked at the use of ABA techniques with young autistic children was published by Dr Ivar Lovaas at the University of California at Los Angeles (UCLA) in 1987.
 There was a long-term follow-up study by Dr John McEachin at UCLA, which was published in 1993.

-What is the idea behind Applied Behaviour Analysis (ABA)?
+What is the idea behind Applied Behaviour Analysis (ABA) for autistic children?

 The key ideas behind Applied Behaviour Analysis (ABA) are that: